Jeevika207/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Rajamanikandan R
+Developed by: Jeevika R
-RegisterNumber:  212223220082
+RegisterNumber:  212224040137
 */
 ```
 ```